 Impact of nutrition science to human health: Past perspectives and future directions hosted by the Nutrition Society Irish Section

-Taking place on 15 – 17 June 2022, the Nutrition Society’s Irish Section Conference will reflect on the contribution of nutrition science to human health from past perspectives to future direction.
-Acknowledging historical nutrition advances, international speakers will come together to address the current challenges and scope the outlook for nutrition science going forward.
-The scientific programme organisers have carefully selected a range of topics and speakers that will not only engage those in academia, but also encourage policy makers, medical professionals, and public health nutritionists to come together and tackle some of the world’s biggest challenges surrounding food and health.
+The Nutrition Society’s Irish Section 2022 Conference reflected on the contribution of nutrition science to human health from past perspectives to future direction.
+Acknowledging historical nutrition advances, international speakers will came together to address the current challenges and scope the outlook for nutrition science in the future.

 1) Medical Research Council.
 (2017).
 Review of Nutrition and Human Health Research.